paul-hammant/tbd/content/vcs-choices/index.md

 long periods of time), most enterprises are still going to count a single repository as the principal one, and within that a single branch as the long-term "most valuable" code line.

 It is perfectly possible to do Trunk-Based Development in a Git repository.
-By convention 'master' is the long term most valuable branch, and once cloned to your local workstation, the repository gains a nickname of 'origin'.
+By convention 'main' is the long term most valuable branch, and once cloned to your local workstation, the repository gains a nickname of 'origin'.

 ### Forks

-An effective Trunk-Based Development strategy, for Git, depends on the developer maintaining a fork of the origin (and of master within), and Pull-Requests being the place that ready to merge commits are code reviewed, **before** being consumed back into `origin:master`.
+An effective Trunk-Based Development strategy, for Git, depends on the developer maintaining a fork of the origin (and of 'main' within), and Pull-Requests being the place that ready to merge commits are code reviewed, **before** being consumed back into `origin:main`.
 Other branching models use the same Pull-Request process for code-reviews too - it is the normal way of working with Git since GitHub rolled out the feature.

 ### Size Limits